theKashyap/stord-tinyurl/README.md

   * input URL validation.
   * URL redirection for short URLs
   * A Web UI
-* Unit tests in Spock with coverage
+* Unit tests in Spock with coverage and mutation testing of Unit tests.
 * Correlation ID for every transaction for traceability.
 * Prometheus with GUI to explore Metrics.
-* Dockerized
+* Dockerized to allow for multitude of deployment and CD options.
+* CI (build+unit-tests) based on GitHub actions.

 ## Explore
 You can: